Reading Specialist (MEd)

 Some of the courses that can be chosen as electives include Advanced Children's Literature, Storytelling as a Cultural Craft, Phonics and Orton Gillingham, and Teaching the Writing Process.

 Summer Reading Camp

-Xavier has a robust Summer Reading Practicum that began more than 30 years ago.
-This in-demand summer program is designed as part of the coursework for the MEd degree and Reading Specialist Program for teachers who want to become master teachers in the curricular area of reading education.
-It fills quickly every summer.
+Xavier has a robust two-week Summer Reading Practicum that began over 35 years ago.
+This popular, student-centered, on-campus summer program is designed as part of the coursework for the MEd in Reading for teachers who want to become master teachers, collaborating and applying what they have learned in their coursework.

 Xavier’s School of Education offers a Master of Education as a Reading Specialist.
 The 30-credit-hour graduate program prepares teachers to aid students from preschool through high school to become active, strategic readers who enthusiastically and purposefully engage in numerous literacy activities.
 It provides advanced education for classroom teachers, media specialists, district literacy coaches, reading consultants, and reading supervisors.
 In alignment with our Jesuit ideals, instructors model how to establish a personal relationship with students, listen to them in the process of teaching, and draw them toward personal initiative and responsibility for learning.
 This program of student-centered instruction, characterized by structure and flexibility, provides the best methods, techniques, and content knowledge needed to meet the needs of the whole person.